ManroopKaur777/mk-portfolio/README.md

   # Developer Portfolio Website

   This is a code bundle for Developer Portfolio Website.
-The original project is available at https://www.figma.com/design/LjT1IPQQLmPlmeE1ewFLZZ/Developer-Portfolio-Website.

   ## Running the code